mitjafelicijan/mitjafelicijan.com/content/pages/projects.md

 - [Simple snapshot manager](#simple-snapshot-manager)

-While most of my projects are hosted on GitHub, I wanted a centralized location to store them independently of GitHub and provide different versions in a bit clearer way.
+While most of my projects are hosted on [GitHub](https://github.com/mitjafelicijan), I wanted a centralized location to store them independently of GitHub and provide different versions in a bit cleaner way.

 ## Simple snapshot manager